-Protect you Wordpress site! wSecure hides your Wordpress admin page from public access making it invisible helping protect your website from hackers.
-The problem with Wordpress is that anyone can tell if your site is Wordpress by simply typing in the default URL to the administration area (i.e. www.yoursite.com/wp-admin). wSecure helps you hide the fact that your website is built with Worpdress from prying eyes.
+Protect your WordPress site! wSecure hides your WordPress admin page from public access making it invisible which helps to protect your website from hackers.
+The problem with WordPress is that anyone can tell if your site is WordPress by simply typing in the default URL to the administration area (i.e. www.yoursite.com/wp-admin). wSecure helps you hide the fact that your website is built with WordPress from prying eyes.

 wSecure makes it so that "www.yoursite.com/wp-admin" will no longer bring up the admin page.
 Instead, wSecure allows you to set your own admin URL using a secret key (for example: www.yoursite.com/wp-admin/?secret).
 Only people who enter the secret key will be able to access your admin area.

 Easy to install wSecure adds another layer of protection for your WordPress website.

 Note: Please uninstall the old version of wSecure Authentication before installing the new version of wSecure Authentication 2.2. wSecure Authentication 2.2 has a range of improvements including:

 - Redirection problem corrected when user chooses custom path option.

 - Added the option of form to type the secret key in the form instead of the URL.

 - Added E-mail option to send the change log in wSecure Authentication.

 - User can choose from White Listed IPs / Blocked IPs.